niv-en/flood-monitoring/README.md

 # retrieving the noation/id for the particular measure we wish to forecast
 measure = 'E70024-level-tidal_level-Mean-15_min-m'

-#load readings which will be used as training data
+#load readings as a dataframe to be used as training data
 readings = forecast.load_data(measure_notation = measure_notation,
                                       date_range = ['2025-06-01','2025-06-05'] )